Taiping Attractions

 Exhibits At The Nature Gallery In Perak Museum, Taiping

-Note: Not wheelchair or stroller friendly
+Note: Not wheelchair or stroller-friendly

 Perak Museum may not be a huge museum but it’s not expensive to enter (tickets cost RM2/pax or RM1/senior) and it is air-conditioned with numerous bilingual and detailed informative displays.

 It might surprise you how well-kept the museum is!
 Allocate an hour to fully explore this museum.
-See what are the highlights of a visit to the Perak Museum.
+See what the highlights are of a visit to the Perak Museum.

-4. Check Out The Taiping Prison (Penjara Taiping)
+3. Check Out The Taiping Prison (Penjara Taiping)

 Just opposite the Perak Museum, Taiping Prison is more of a quick stop than a full visit.
 Visitors can only look at the building from the outside.